strattonite/gremlin-rs/README.md

 10. macro/function for parsing string query into bytecode for submission?
 11. string query submission for client?

-feature #3 would allow for List/Set distinction and parse maps with non-string keys -> HashMap features #7 & #8 needed for production use
+feature #3 would allow for List/Set distinction and parse maps with non-string keys